Dragonmystic707/exalted-reincarnated/docs/System.md

-If they are intended to be a recurring antagonist, they should always manage to get away, though suffering a major blow to their own plans–they will often be forced to retreat and lick their wounds.
+If they are intended to be a recurring antagonist, they should always manage to get away, though suffering a major blow to their own plans--they will often be forced to retreat and lick their wounds.

 If you force a retreat on these Antagonists, you must bribe your players each with a [**<u>Strife Point</u>**](#_qlg0g56pfcyu) as compensation.

-Remember, though, that recurring antagonists can only be used so many times–eventually you will have to move to the Final Confrontation, where the fate of these antagonists should be placed into the Players’ hands.
+Remember, though, that recurring antagonists can only be used so many times--eventually you will have to move to the Final Confrontation, where the fate of these antagonists should be placed into the Players’ hands.

 #### Death and Dying